euclidianAce/lua_matrix/doc/Docs.md

 --]]
 ```

+- matrix.new(col:int, entries:table:number)
+	- returns a matrix with col columns initialized with the values in entries

 - matrix.new(entries:table:table:number)
 	- returns a matrix initialized from entries, which is a table of tables of numbers
 	- The tables that are passed in are copied and not modified in any way